 He won't be in first place.
 The winner, France's Vincent Riou, sailed in about three weeks ago.
 Yet Schwab is far from last.
 He'll be coming in ninth out of the 20 boats that set out on this journey Nov.
 7. The next boat is about 1,000 ocean miles behind him.

-But on Thursday, the waves were still taking a swing at him, headwinds shoving him around
+But on Thursday, the waves were still taking a swing at him, headwinds shoving him around like a puny kid in a schoolyard, delaying his arrival by at least a day.

 "It looks like a pretty good squall on the radar," he said.
 "I've been going about 7 knots, but we've got this little rain squall here.
 It'll go over, and then poof.
 Nothing.
 And we'll be going 2 knots."